...

 Duplex stainless steels possess a combined microstructure of austenite and ferrite stainless steel in their design.
 Hence, they exhibit high strength and excellent corrosion resistance.
 However, they exhibit poor machinability compared to other types of stainless steel.

-Duplex stainless steels are usually magnetic because of their ferritic structure.
+Duplex CNC machining stainless steel are usually magnetic because of their ferritic structure.
 Stainless Steel 2205 is a typical duplex stainless steel grade.
 Their typical applications include piping systems, heat exchangers, condensers, shells, tubes, and reactors.

 Precipitation-Hardening Stainless Steel

 These steels are also known as PH stainless steel alloys.
 They contain alloying elements such as aluminum, titanium, phosphorous, and copper in small portions.
 These steels are subjected to age-hardening treatment.
-Hence, PH stainless steels such as the 17-4 PH SS exhibit yield strength three to four times that of austenitic stainless steels.
+Hence, PH stainless steels such as the 17-4 PH SS exhibit yield strength three to four times that of austenitic CNC machining stainless steel.

 17-4 PH and 15-5 PH stainless steel are typical examples of this stainless steel type.
 They are specially curated to achieve desired outcomes, making them ideal for applications requiring extremely high strength.
 Examples include chemical industry, aircraft, nuclear plants, and marine construction.